Pathways to Future Careers

 OVERVIEW

-NEW COURSE for 2025.
 Students will travel the world experiencing different cultures and food choices, whilst investigating how these cultures and traditions influence modern cuisine.
 Students will work collaboratively to enhance presentation skills, and demonstrate food safety, nutrition and sustainability in food preparation.

 LEARNING OUTCOMES